permaculture

 permanent agriculture, environmental sustainability

-If in permaculture we can provide accurate models of all the systems that we’ve developed, and build energy-efficient houses that use renewable energies, with eco-friendly sanitation systems, biological systems that are part of the overall design, we can significantly reduce resource use.
+If in permaculture we can provide accurate models of all developed systems, and build renewable energy-efficient houses, with eco-friendly sanitation systems, in-designed biological systems, we can significantly reduce resource use.

 In May 2007, the 8th International Permaculture Convergence (IPC8) was held in Brazil, bringing together visionary activists from 43 countries in the common goal of preparing for, and mitigating, our looming global crisis.
 Their strategy: Self-reliance and sustainability through permaculture.